rouault/llvm-project-deluge/README.md

 - Although Deluge pointers are 32 bytes, they are atomic by default, and are safe and useful to race on.
-Racing on a Deluge pointer will never result in a more capable pointer than any of the pointers that were racily stores.
+Racing on a Deluge pointer will never result in a more capable pointer than any of the pointers that were racily stored.
 Deluge achieves this without requiring extra fences or atomic ops on pointer loads and stores.
 Deluge pointers support wait-free compare-and-swap.
 I call this algorithm SideCap and I'll have to write it up at some point because it is hella dank.